G. C. Ligertwood: Military and legal career

 Early in 1918 he joined the law firm of Stock & Bennett and on 6 May 1918 enlisted in the Australian Imperial Force, returning to South Australia in 1919 to become a partner in the firm Baker, McEwin, Ligertwood and Millhouse.
 He was appointed as a King's Counsel on 28 August 1930.

 He served as the President of the Law Society of South Australia from 1935 to 1937 and again from 1941 to 1943.
 He was a member of the executive-committee of the Law Council of Australia in 1937 and in 1942–43 and served as a vice-president in 1937.

 Judicial career

 Ligertwood served on the bench of the Supreme Court from 12 July 1945 until his retirement in 1958.
 The Federal government appointed him to three royal commissions.
 In 1945, he was appointed Royal Commissioner by Prime Minister Ben Chifley to look into the conduct of Lieutenant General Gordon Bennett; in 1949, he took part in a commission into timber-leases in New Guinea; finally, in 1954–55 he was one of three commissioners who examined espionage in Australia.

 Other roles

 From 1930–67, Ligertwood served as a governor of Scotch College, Adelaide.

+He was chairman of the planning committee for the Flinders University of South Australia (founded 1966).

 He held the following roles at the University of Adelaide: